 Auto Paint Application Methods

+Is it time for a new car paint job?
 Auto paint application involves several stages and follows a series of procedures under controlled environments to ensure a sleek finish.
 All automotive paint types follow similar procedures with slight variations.

 Experts first begin by arranging the body parts which is in the form of metal sheets into a temporary assemblage.
-This is usually called the body in white (BIW) which is painted and baked in controlled temperatures and undisturbed surroundings.
+This is usually called the body in white (BIW), which is painted and baked in controlled temperatures and undisturbed surroundings.

 Common Steps for Auto Paint Application